Ten Days That Shook the World: Critical response

 The account has received mixed responses since its publication in 1919, resulting in a wide range of critical reviews ranging negative to positive.
-It was overall received positively by critics at the time of its first publication, despite some critics’ opposition to Reed's politics.
+It was overall received positively by critics at the time of its first publication despite some critics' opposition to Reed's politics.

-George F. Kennan, an American diplomat and historian who was opposed to Bolshevism and is known best as a developer of the idea of "containment” of Communism, praised the book.
-“Reed’s account of the events of that time rises above every other contemporary record for its literary power, its penetration, its command of detail” and would be “remembered when all others are forgotten”.
-Kennan considered it as “a reflection of blazing honesty and a purity of idealism that did unintended credit to the American society that produced him, the merits of which he himself understood so poorly”.
-In 1999, The New York Times reported New York University's “Top 100 Works of Journalism,” works published in the United States during the 20th century, scored Ten Days that Shook the World as seventh.
-Project director Mitchell Stephens explains the judges’ decision:
+George F. Kennan, an American diplomat and historian who was opposed to Bolshevism and is known best as a developer of the idea of "containment" of communism, praised the book.
+"Reed's account of the events of that time rises above every other contemporary record for its literary power, its penetration, its command of detail" and would be "remembered when all others are forgotten."
+Kennan considered it as "a reflection of blazing honesty and a purity of idealism that did unintended credit to the American society that produced him, the merits of which he himself understood so poorly."
+In 1999, The New York Times reported New York University's "Top 100 Works of Journalism", works published in the United States during the 20th century, scored Ten Days that Shook the World as seventh.
+Project director Mitchell Stephens explains the judges' decision:

 Not all responses were positive.
-Joseph Stalin argued in 1924 that Reed was misleading in regards to Leon Trotsky.
-The book portrays Trotsky (at that time commander of the Red Army) as co-director of the revolution with Lenin, and mentions Stalin only twice, one of those occasions being in a recitation of names.
-Russian writer Anatoly Rybakov elaborates on the Stalinist USSR’s ban of Ten Days That Shook The World: “The main task was to build a mighty socialist state.
+Joseph Stalin argued in 1924 that Reed was misleading with regard to Leon Trotsky.
+The book portrays Trotsky (at that time commander of the Red Army) as co-director of the revolution with Vladimir Lenin and mentions Stalin only twice, one of those occasions being in a recitation of names.
+Russian writer Anatoly Rybakov elaborates on the Stalinist USSR's ban of Ten Days That Shook The World: "The main task was to build a mighty socialist state.
 For that, mighty power was needed.
 Stalin was at the head of that power, which means that he stood at its source with Lenin.
 Together with Lenin he led the October Revolution.
 John Reed had presented the history of October differently.
-That wasn’t the John Reed we needed.”
+That wasn't the John Reed we needed."
 After Stalin's death, the book was allowed to recirculate in the USSR.

 In contrast to Stalin's objections, Lenin had a different attitude towards the book.
-At the end of 1919, Lenin had written an Introduction to it (quoted further below).
+At the end of 1919, Lenin had written an introduction for it.

 Stalin remained silent on the topic at the time, and only spoke against it after Lenin's death in 1924.

 Publication

-After its first publication, Reed returned to Russia during the autumn of 1919, delighted to learn that Vladimir Lenin had taken time to read the book.
+After its first publication, Reed returned to Russia during the autumn of 1919, delighted to learn that Lenin had taken time to read the book.
 Furthermore, Lenin agreed to write an introduction that first appeared in the 1922 edition published by Boni & Liveright (New York):

-In his preface to Animal Farm titled "Freedom of the Press" (1945), George Orwell claimed that the British Communist Party published a version which omitted Lenin's introduction and mention of Trotsky.
+In his preface to Animal Farm titled "Freedom of the Press" (1945), George Orwell claimed that the British Communist Party published a version which omitted Lenin's introduction and mention of Trotsky: